klavins/EEP520-W20/week_5/README.md

     Row find_by_name(const string) const;
     ```
 that returns the row in the database whose name matches the argument to the method.
 It should throw a `runtime_error` with the message "Could not find row by name" if there is no such row.
+1. Databases are often tested with randomly generated data.
+Create a method

+    ```c++
+    DB &create_test_data(int n);
+    ```
+    That inserts $n$ random entries into the database.
+Invent some way to create a different name for each insert (to avoid duplicate names).
+Names should be at least eight characters long.
+The mass should vary from 0.01 to 1000 and the distance from 0.1 to 10,000,000.
 1. To the database example, add a method

     ```c++